dhiamonkey/test-nextts/README.md

 ## Demo

-I haven't set up the enviroment variable yet, so right now the `getServerSideProps` will return **500: Internal Server ERROR**

-But later, this project can be viewed at https://idn-testcase-dhia.vercel.app/
+this project can be viewed at https://idn-testcase-dhia.vercel.app/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>